nico2sh/materialish-progress/README.md

     WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
     See the License for the specific language governing permissions and limitations under the License.

-Sets the value, and the wheel will instantly move to that value